alaffin12/stackedit/Caught by Stradh.md

  - **The Body of Her Deceased Husband:** "Yes, I keep my husband's body here.
 I cannot mourn him properly with the Baron's foolish laws.
 And I dare not bury him in secret beyond these walls - I will not allow his corpse to become part of the corruption of this land."
  - **Stella Imprisoned:** "No, I did not send my daughter to the Abbey.
 How could I?
 Have you heard what happens to people there?
 I have heard... rumours.
 I could not take a chance with my daughter.
 Not... not like that."
  - **Secret Cult:** "What of it?
 You think the Baron does not use similar means of gathering his helpers?
-It is just a coincidence that his son and his right hand man are the most sadistic bastards in all of B
+It is just a coincidence that his son and his right hand man are the most sadistic bastards in all of Barovia?

 ### Tsolenka Pass